uadmin/uadmin-docs/_build/html/_sources/api/language_functions.rst.txt

 ---------
 `Back To Top`_

+.. code-block:: go

+    func Tf(path string, lang string, term string, args ...interface{}) string

 Tf is a function for translating strings into any given language.

-Function:

-.. code-block:: go

-    func(path string, lang string, term string, args ...interface{}) string

 Parameters:

     **path (string):** This is where to get the translation from.
-It is in the format of "GROUPNAME/FILENAME" for example: "models/Todo"
+It is in the format of "GROUPNAME/FILENAME" for example: "uadmin/system"

     **lang (string):** Is the language code.
 If empty string is passed we will use the default language.